 The chief architect of System/360 was Gene Amdahl, and the project was managed by Fred Brooks, responsible to Chairman Thomas J. Watson Jr. In 1989, a quarter of a century after IBM System/360 debuted, products based on S/360 architecture and its extensions accounted for more than half of IBM’s total revenues.
 Every subsequent IBM mainframe is a descendant of the first System/360s.
 In 2010, the IBM z/90, a compatible direct descendant of System/360, was still an important and profitable product line.
 Furthermore, many philosophies and design concepts initiated in IBM System/360 survived in all computers given the generic name of “mainframe” or “server.”

-At yovisto you can learn more about mainframes and their history in the Computer Chronicles’ feature on Mainframes to Minis to Micros.
+At yovisto academic video search you can learn more about mainframes and their history in the Computer Chronicles’ feature on Mainframes to Minis to Micros.

 Related Work and Further Reading: